Variational Density Functional Calculations of Excited States: Conical Intersection and Avoided Crossing in Ethylene Bond Twisting

 The last equality in eq \ref{eq:eq8} follows from the quasi-degeneracy of the ground state singlet and triplet wave functions, $\ket{^1\Psi_{x^2-y^2}}$ and $\ket{^3\Psi_{xy}}$, at the perpendicular geometry, which is well known from previous studies\cite{Salem1972}.
 The last equality in eq \ref{eq:eq9} follows from the quasi-degeneracy of the singly and doubly excited state wave functions, $\ket{^1\Psi_{xy}}$ and $\ket{^1\Psi_{x^2+y^2}}$, as can be seen in Figure \ref{fig:fig3}.
 Eqs \ref{eq:eq8} and \ref{eq:eq9} show that, within the approximation of neglecting orbital relaxation, the energy of the determinants $\ket{ x^{\prime} \spinup y^{\prime}}$ and $\ket{ y^{\prime} \spinup y^{\prime}}$ tend to the energy of the multireference wave functions of the N and Z states as the torsional angle is increased towards $90^{\circ}$.
 The ESI provides an alternative derivation of the same result based on symmetry analysis.

 In the PBE calculations, the excitation energies of the V and Z states from the ground state, N, are underestimated by 0.6 to 1.5 eV, depending on the value of $\theta$.
 The self-interaction error, which is inherent in practical implementations of KS-DFT, varies for the different states and therefore affects the excitation energy.
 This argument is supported by Figure S5 in the ESI, which shows the magnitude of the self-interaction correction obtained in the PBE-SIC calculations for the Z and N states at different values of $\theta$.
 The self-interaction correction for the Z state is always larger than that for the N state, indicating that the underestimation of the Z-N energy gap in the PBE calculations is a consequence of an imbalance in the self-interaction error.
 As seen in Figure \ref{fig:fig4}, inclusion of the self-interaction correction is needed in order to remove such imbalance and obtain an accurate estimate of the excitation energy for the V and Z states.
+The excitation energy of the R\textsubscript{3s} state is affected less by the self-interaction error, which is consistent with previous observations,\cite{Ivanov2021jctc} but we note that the ordering of the states at $\theta = 0^{\circ}$ is incorrect without it.
 The self-interaction correction also affects the shape of the energy curve for the Z state, as is illustrated in Figure S6 in the ESI.
-The broken-symmetry Z solution, $\ket{ y^{\prime} \spinup y^{\prime}}$ calculated with PBE underestimates the variation of the energy when going from $\theta = 0^{\circ}$ to $\theta = 90^{\circ}$ by 0.86 eV because the self-interaction error in the Z state is considerably larger at the perpendicular geometry than at the planar geometry (see Figure S5 in the ESI).
+The broken-symmetry Z solution, $\ket{ y^{\prime} \spinup y^{\prime}}$, calculated with PBE underestimates the variation of the energy when going from $\theta = 0^{\circ}$ to $\theta = 90^{\circ}$ by 0.86 eV because the self-interaction error in the Z state is considerably larger at the perpendicular geometry than at the planar geometry (see Figure S5 in the ESI).
 By using PBE-SIC, close agreement with the MRCISD results is obtained, as shown in Figure \ref{fig:fig3}.
 The self-interaction correction, therefore, improves both the energy difference between the electronic states and the shape of the energy curve of the Z state.